Sorgam

 Sorgam is a 1970 Indian Tamil-language film directed by T. R. Ramanna, starring Sivaji Ganesan, K. R. Vijaya, Rajasree, R. Muthuraman and K. Balaji.
 The film was released on 29 October 1970 and became a major success, running for over 100 days at the box office.

 Plot

 Three graduates, Kannan, Sampath and Shankar have different values and experience completely different things in life.
-Shankar wants to get rich with that being his only motivation while Kannan stays honest.
+Shankar's only motivation is to get rich, while Kannan stays honest.
 Sampath however is a crook and has no qualms about ruining anyone to get what he wants.
 Shankar still has goodness in him which attracts Vimala as they get married.

 However, once Shankar starts to work and grow rich, she sees the goodness in him slowly erode.
 The other two also work with him but situations put them at loggerheads.
-In the end, Shankar relents to see that he has lost himself in his quest to become rich, changes his mind and helps the cops catch the culprits with help from Kannan and reformed Sampath.
+In the end, Shankar realizes that he has lost himself in his quest to become rich, changes his ways and helps the cops catch the culprits with help from Kannan and a reformed Sampath.